The End of the Passing Age, Looking To the Beginning of the New

 Most religious traditions in the world look forward to the end of this age and the beginning of a new age and a brighter future.

 Even Jesus of Nazareth said that he came "not to bring peace, but division,"(according to Luke 12:51), knowing that he ushered in an age of conflict and division, and that the age would end and a new one begin.

-Furthermore, most moderns versions of Matthew 28:20 report that Jesus also said: “I am with you always, to the end of the age.”
+Furthermore, accurate versions of Matthew 28:20 report that Jesus also said: “I am with you always, to the end of the age.”
 He did not say "end of the world."
-He use the word aeon, and it is translated to the word “age,” and the modern meaning of the Greek aeon is similar to the Sanskrit word kalpa and Hebrew word olam.
+He use the word aeon, and it is translated to the word “age,” and the modern meaning of the Greek aeon is similar to the Sanskrit words kalpa and yuga, and Hebrew word olam.

 That is what the real, true prophecies of all the world's religions say.
 (Christians should read Daniel 2:44; Daniel 7:14; Isaiah 2:4; Micah 4:3; Psalm 104:5; Matthew 5:3-9; John 16:7-15; Revelation 11:15, etc.)